DanielMerchan/adf-examples/README.md

 **Compatibility**: Oracle ADF 12.2.1.3+**
 **Java JDK**: 1.8+

+## PrimeFaces
+Small example of the usage of PrimeFaces UI Components in Oracle ADF.
+**Note: This is not a supported combination in Oracle ADF, this is only research and share purpose**

 ## ImageLazyLoading

 This is an example on how to use one of the multiple existing JavaScript libraries implementing Lazy-Loading for Images, Videos etc...